Cowrod/screensaver/README.md

 }
 ```

-- **blocks**: A table defining the available blocks to be displayed, along with their frequencies.
+- **blocks**: A table defining the available blocks to be displayed and their frequencies.
 The keys represent the frequency, and the values are the corresponding block characters.

 - **size**: An object that specifies the size of the display area.
-It contains the `X` and `Y` dimensions, which represent the width and height of the screen, respectively.
+It contains the `X` and `Y` dimensions, representing the screen's width and height, respectively.

 - **renew**: The delay (in milliseconds) between each update of the screensaver.
 This value determines the animation speed.